yhwh/node-qt/README.md

 $ node make
 ```

 and cross your fingers.
-This will install node-gyp in your project directory via npm, if it's not installed globally already.
+This will install node-gyp in your project directory via npm (if it's not installed globally already), configure, and build all the necessary binaries.

-To run the unit tests:
+### Running scripts

+If the build went well, you should be able to run scripts as usual, e.g. `$ node examples/helloworld.js`.
+To run the unit tests in `test`:

 ```
 $ node make test
 ```

-Simple regression tests based on image differences are provided.
+Simple regression tests based on image differences are provided in addition to unit tests.
 Since different platforms generate different images based on several factors, it's likely these image-based regression tests will fail on your setup.
 Ignore those errors.